 Unions & Worker Organizations

 About Steven C.

-Steven Pitts came to the Labor Center in August of 2001 from Houston, Texas.
-Steven received his Ph.D. in economics with an emphasis on urban economics from the University of Houston in 1994.
+Steven came to the Labor Center in August of 2001 from Houston, Texas.
+He received his Ph.D. in economics with an emphasis on urban economics from the University of Houston in 1994.
 His master’s degree is also from the University of Houston and he holds a bachelor’s degree from Harvard University.
-For the fifteen years prior to his arrival at the Labor Center, Steven taught economics at Houston Community College and, for five years, he was an adjunct lecturer in the African American Studies Program at the University of Houston.
-At the Labor Center, Steven focuses on issues of job quality and Black workers.
-In this arena, he has published reports on employment issues in the Black community, initiated a Black union leadership school, and shaped projects designed to build solidarity between Black and Latino immigrant workers.
-Currently, a major area of his work involves providing technical assistance to efforts in developing Black worker centers around the country.
+For the 15 years prior to his arrival at the Labor Center, Steven taught economics at Houston Community College and, for 5 years, he was an adjunct lecturer in the African American Studies Program at the University of Houston.
+At the Labor Center, Steven focused on issues of job quality and Black workers.
+In this arena, he published reports on employment issues in the Black community, initiated a Black union leadership school, and shaped projects designed to build solidarity between Black and Latino immigrant workers.
+Especially in his later years at the Labor Center, a major area of his work involved providing technical assistance to efforts in developing Black worker centers around the country.

 New unemployment numbers are out – and they show over 2 million people have filed or applied for some type of assistance.
 Interview with Steven Pitts.